Rabat, Malta: Etymology

-Rabat is a Semitic word which can mean "fortified town" or "suburb".
+Rabat is an Arabic word which can mean "fortified town" or "suburb".
+The Arabic term Ribat refers to a small fortification to host military volunteers.

 Catacombs

-Rabat is home to the famous Catacombs of St. Paul and of St. Agatha.
-These catacombs were used in Roman times to bury the dead as, according to Roman culture, it was unhygienic to bury the dead in the city.
-Mdina and parts of Rabat were built on top of the ancient Roman city of Melite.
+Rabat is home to the Catacombs of St. Paul and of St. Agatha.
+The Romans dug these catacombs outside their city as a burial place for the dead; they considered burial in the city unhygienic.
+Mdina and parts of Rabat were later built on top of the ancient Roman city of Melite.
 The Maltese catacombs were never meant to be hiding places during persecutions or as living quarters.